M1-CHPS/glhpc/docs/lab4.md

 OMP_NUM_THREADS=8 ./piestimator 1000000
 ```

-Does using 2 threads instead of 1 make your code twice as fast ?
+Does using 2 threads instead of 1 make your code twice as fast?
 Propose an explanation.

 #### g) Verify your implementation's weak-scaling: